-This chart Outcomes for Further Education student enrolments on full time recognised qualifications from 2010-11 to 2015-16 provides an overview of the success rates and the withdrawal rates for these students at North East Scotland College over time.
+This chart 'Outcomes for Further Education student enrolments on full-time recognised qualifications' from 2011-12 to 2016-17 provides an overview of the success rates and the withdrawal rates for these students at North East Scotland College over time.

-The success rate for full time further education students is 2% above the sector average, however there has been a decline in the previous year compared with the high rate achieved in 2013/14.
+The success rate for full-time further education students is 0.9% above the sector average, however there has been a slight decline compared to the previous year.
 The College recognises that for many students and for many programmes the achievement rate has been very good and the College will focus on what actions it needs to further enhance its achievements in the coming year.